dcfwight/catalog/README.md

 1. Add self-populating database to allow for demonstration from initial loading.
 1. Add in improved error-handling / reporting.

+## Sources used
+- Udacity lecture videos, transcripts and notes
+- O'Reilly book - "Flask Web Development" by Miguel Grinberg.
+Will use this a lot for implementing the improvements.

 ### Creator
 Doug Wight, dcfwight@gmail.com